lpiob/mta-billiard/README.md

 You should alter broadcastCaptionedEvent in interaction.lua to suit your server.

 You should consider extending this code and sharing back your changes.
-Main project repository is accessible at https://github.com/lpiob/mta-billiard

 Todo
 ----